manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-So we have gone pass the first hurdle, we are inside the container and connected to the `mongo` db.
+We've passed the first hurdle, we're inside the container and connected to `MongoDB`.

-Just type `exit` at the prompt and come out of it.
+To exit, simply type `exit` at the prompt.

-Let's do the clean up, `stop and remove container`, so that we can move to the next option.
+Let's clean up by `stopping and removing the container`, so we can move to the next option.

 <br>